Abhishekvermaa/fit-track/README.md

+✨ Features

+➕ Add new workouts with exercise details, sets, reps, notes, and date

+📋 View a list of all workouts

+❌ Delete workouts you no longer need

+🎨 Styled with custom CSS for a modern look

+🔒 (Planned) Secure authentication using JWT

+📊 (Planned) Track progress with charts and analytics

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.